Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 ```

 <img src="data_analysis_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

 The bar plot in Figure 1.6 above shows that Crosby recorded a negative
 plus-minus only 2 times out of 17 seasons.
-He has an average 11.88
+He has an average of 11.88
 plus-minus thus far.
 This means overall he has mostly been on the ice
 for more goals scored than against.